Indian Saris (Sarees)

 The Bandhani saris are very popular in Rajasthan.
 These saris come in striking colors and patterns.
 They are made by the tie and die methods.
 The price of Bandhani sari increases with the increase in colors.
 This sari could be recognized when it is opened and spread to display its bandhages or bonds.
 The wrapped cloth is opened and given the shape of the sari.
 The starch is given to the sari and it is polished, as and when the customer selects a particular piece.
 The price of real Bandhani sari begins from 15 thousand rupees and it goes on increasing as the minute work executed on it increases.

 The Sambhalpuri Sari

-The traditional handwoven sari of Sambalpur from Orissa is locally called called shadhi.
-The warp and weft of Sambhalpuri sari is also tie n dyed like Bandhani Sari of Rajasthan.
-But unlike the latter the Sambhalpuri sari is dyed before weaving.
+The traditional handwoven sari of Sambalpur from Orissa is locally called shadhi.
+The warp and weft of Sambhalpuri sari are also tied and dyed like Bandhani Sari of Rajasthan.
+But unlike the latter, the Sambhalpuri sari is dyed before weaving.

 Taant Sari from Bengal